 For such a tiny, little island, Koh Lipe is unreasonably blessed with some of the most spectacular beaches I’ve visited the world over.
-The sea surrounding Lipe is so clear and magnificent, it’s justifiably been called the Maldives of Thailand.
+The sea surrounding Koh Lipe is so clear and magnificent, its justifiably been called the Maldives of Thailand.

-The beaches themselves are covered in powder fine white sand, it’s possible to see marine life just by taking a few steps into the water, and the island is the perfect size for exploring comfortably.
+The beaches in Koh Lipe are covered in powder fine white sand, it’s possible to see marine life just by taking a few steps into the water, and the island is the perfect size for exploring comfortably.

-Koh Lipe really is a special place.
+Koh Lipe really is a special place…one of the best places I’ve visited all over the world.
 And it’s something more and more people are discovering each and every year.
-One of the most crucial decisions you’ll make for your trip, is where to stay in Koh Lipe… and this guide will help.

 Jump to what you want.